top of page

 Sep 8, 20252 min read

 Is it hard for you to say no?
+Is it hard for you to say no?
 Do you struggle to say no?
 You're not alone.
 Even when overwhelmed with responsibilities, many people find it difficult to turn down requests—whether from work, family, or social circles.
 Yet, constantly saying yes can lead to stress, exhaustion, and ultimately, burnout.
 So how do you say no with confidence and without guilt?
-Remind Yourself That You Have a Choice Your time is valuable, and you have the right to decide how to spend it.
-Every requ
+Remind Yourself That You Have a Choice Your time is valuable, and you have the right to deci

 Sayanti Bhattacharya MD